trofi/trofi.github.io.gen/posts/243-gcc-profiler-internals.md

 The takeaways here are:

-- **gcc** implements a few types of counters: histogram-style **TOPN** counters, simpler numeric counters and a few others.
+- `gcc` implements a few types of counters: histogram-style `TOPN` counters, simpler numeric counters and a few others.
-- merge policies for counters are dependent on their exact meaning; they are not cimplicated but have a few gotchas like negative values.
+- merge policies for counters are dependent on their exact meaning; they are not complicated but have a few gotchas like negative values.
-- **libgcov** provides runtime for both program being profiled and **gcov** standalone tool
+- `libgcov` provides runtime for both program being profiled and `gcov` standalone tool

-# internals: gcc-emitted code
+## internals: `gcc`-emitted code

-Let's check how counters are embedded into our program.
-I suggest looking at the optimised **GIMPLE** tree.
+Let's look at the way counters are embedded into our program.
+I suggest looking at the optimized `GIMPLE` tree.
 Here is our original program:

 ```c
 #include <stddef.h>